-How can I fulfill this recommendation in a positive way that would inspire acquisition?
+How can I fulfill this recommendation of 90% Target Language usage in a positive way that would inspire acquisition?

-This year I started using classroom jobs.
-You can read a post about JOBS on this blog if you are interested.
+This year I started using Classroom Jobs.
+You download all the details about JOBS on this site if you are interested.
 I wanted to follow up on one the most important jobs I use everyday.
 In the photo you can see a “megaphone” and 3 balls along with score sheets.
 Not in the photo would be 1-2 cell phones/stopwatches (my students use their cell phones to time).

 The megaphone was purchased at a Marshalls ($12) of all places and is used by the student that is the ENGLISH POLICE.
 This student sounds the siren or uses the microphone when students are off track and using English in class.
 I often look for the bossy and competitive types for this job.

 The “nerf” type of balls are for throwing at the teacher.
 They go to the ENGLISH ABUSERS.
 They keep the teacher in the TL.
 If I can’t answer the questions in 15 seconds or less they get to throw a ball at me.
 Many students want this job…select English abusers wisely